S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 Hashcat ran at approximately 12,000 guesses per second and recovered the password `Password123!` for the `User1` account.

-That completed the technical workflow demonstrated in this lab:
+That completed the technical workflow demonstrated in my lab:

-1. Request the service ticket
+1. Create accounts with SPNs
-2. Save the TGS-REP hash material
+2. Request service tickets
-3. Detect the requests in Windows telemetry
+3. Save the returned TGS-REP material
-4. Corroborate the requests in network telemetry
+4. Detect the requests in Windows telemetry
-5. Test the captured ticket offline
+5. Corroborate the requests in network telemetry
-6. Recover the weak service-account password
+6. Test a captured ticket offline

-For this execution, I authenticated to `GetUserSPNs.py` as the domain Administrator.
-I therefore did not demonstrate the complete attack path beginning with a compromised low-privileged account.
+7. Recover the weak service-account password

-I demonstrated the ticket-requesting, detection, correlation, and offline-cracking portions of Kerberoasting.
+AES made each password guess more computationally expensive than RC4 would have, but it did not protect a weak password from being recovered.

-The AES256 ticket cracked much more slowly than an equivalent RC4 ticket would.
-That does not make AES tickets safe when the underlying service-account password is weak, but it makes each password guess more computationally expensive.
+Strong, unique service-account passwords remain necessary even when AES is used.

 ---